agateau/reposetup/README.md

 ## Installation

-Assuming you have a server with SSH installed and Apache with the [mod_userdir][] module enabled, the following will setup Reposetup to manage Git repositories in the `public_html/git` dir inside your user home dirs.
+Assuming you have a server with SSH installed and Apache with the [mod_userdir][] module enabled, the following will setup Reposetup to manage Git repositories in the `public_html/git` directory inside your user home directories.

 - Connect to your server